AlxHnr/chicken-builder/README.md

 ```

 But beware, that this has the disadvantage of dependencies being resolved
 only once during generation of the source file.
-To update the
+To update the extra
-extra-makefile, simply run `chicken-builder-init` again.
+makefile, simply run `chicken-builder-init` again.

 ## Requirements and installation